Contents

 3. Have Your Organisation’s Name Approved

-When you decide on your organisation’s name, make sure you’ve checked that it isn’t already a registered name of an incorporated association.
+When choosing your organisation’s name, verify that it isn’t already registered as an incorporated association.
+Our business name registration service can help you check availability.

 4. Approve Your Set Of Rules